In ecommerce logistics, there’s been a lot of buzz on the topic of last-mile delivery.

 When looking at the direct-to-consumer (DTC) model, first-mile deliveries refer to the movement of products from supplier to a retailer, and last-mile deliveries rely on shipping carriers to move packages from the shipper to the end customer.

 Another key differentiator is size of shipments.
-First-mile deliveries typically transport large pallet-sized shipments with unbranded packaging since goods are ordered and transported in bulk.
+First-mile deliveries typically transport large pallet-sized shipments with unbranded packaging since goods are ordered and transported in bulk or through freight.

 Once inventory is delivered to where fulfillment will take place, it’s up to the retail business owner to double check the delivery and ensure what was shipped matches what was ordered.
 This process is crucial as it ensures there are no inaccuracies in physical inventory counts and helps to avoid inventory shrinkage.